Azure/Industrial-IoT/README.md

         --ih setting: Mqtt
         ==========================================================================

-When the message size is set to 0 and there is a send interval configured (or the default of 1 second is used), then Publisher does use internally batch data using the maximal supported IoTHub message size, which is 256 kB.
+When the message size is set to 0 and there is a send interval configured (or the default of 1 second is used), then OPC Publisher does use internally batch data using the maximal supported IoTHub message size, which is 256 kB.
 As you see in the diagnostic output, the average message size is 115019 byte.
 In this configuration we do not loose any OPC node value udpates and compared to the default it adds lower latency.

 #### Send each OPC node value update (--si 0 --ms 0)